rayani1203/3DA-AI/README.md

 ### 📊 Opponent Modeling

-Opponent card strength is estimated using Bayesian updates:
+Opponent future card strength is estimated using Bayesian updates:
 - Initial distribution assumes a mean of 7 (values from 1 to 13)
 - Each played card updates the posterior
 - AI uses this to predict likely future card values for opponents